Xunle1/coding-problems/README.md

 # Document

-I want to document the coding problems encountered and new usage of language feature I learnt.
+I want to document the coding problems I encounter and the new language usage I learn.

 ---